omnit3a/Verirogue/Bugs.md

 # Bugs
-- The overworld will sometimes change when exiting a dungeon (Unknown cause)
+- Game crashes upon trying to eat with a full inventory (Unknown cause)